Dakshx07/Zomato-Clone/README.md

 -Add user authentication for Login and Sign-Up functionality.
 -Expand geolocation to display detailed city information using reverse geocoding.

+## Acknowledgments

+-Zomato for inspiration.
+-Unsplash and other platforms for images.

 Thank you for checking out this project! 😊